succlz123/scene/README.md

 ## Introduce

-Scene is designed to replace the use of Activity and Fragment on navigation and page segmentation.
+The Scene is designed to replace the use of Activity and Fragment on navigation and page segmentation.

 The main problems of Activity:

-1. The stack management of Activity is weak, Intent and LaunchMode are confusing, even if various of hacks still can't completely avoid issues like black screen
+1. The stack management of Activity is weak, Intent and LaunchMode are confusing, even if various of hacks still can't wholly avoid issues like black screen
-2. The performance of Activity is poor, average startup time of an empty Activity is more than 60ms (on Samsung S9)
+2. The performance of Activity is weak, the average startup time of an empty Activity is more than 60ms (on Samsung S9)
 3. Because the Activity is forced to support states recovery, it causes some problems:
     - Transition animation has limited ability, difficult to implement complex interactive animations.
-    - Shared-element animation is basically unavailable, and there are some crashes unresolved in Android Framework.
+    - Shared-element animation is unavailable, and there are some crashes unresolved in the Android Framework.
-    - Every time starting a new Activity, onSaveInstance() of the previous Activity must be executed completely first, which will lose much performance.
+    - Each time a new Activity is started,  `onSaveInstance()` of the previous Activity must be executed entirely first, which will lose much performance.
 4. Activity relies on the Manifest file to cause injection difficulties, which also result in that Activity dynamics requires a variety of hacks

 The main problems of Fragment:

-1. There are many crashes that the Google official can't solve for a long time.
-Even if you don't use Fragment, it may still trigger a crash in the OnBackPressed() of AppCompatActivity.
+1. There are many crashes that Google official can't solve for a long time.
+Even if you don't use Fragment, it may still trigger a crash in the `OnBackPressed()` of AppCompatActivity.
 2. The add/remove/hide/show operation is not executed immediately.
-With nest Fragments even if you use commitNow(), the status update of the sub Fragments cannot be guaranteed.
+With nest Fragments even if you use `commitNow()`, the status update of the sub Fragments cannot be guaranteed.
-3. The support of animation is poor, Z-axis order cannot be guaranteed when switching
+3. The support of animation is poor, and the Z-axis order cannot be guaranteed when switching
-4. Navigation management is weak, there is no advanced stack management except for basic push and pop
+4. Navigation management is weak, and there is no advanced stack management except for basic push and pop
-5. The lifecycle of Fragment in native Fragment and Support-v4 packages is not exactly the same
+5. The lifecycle of Fragment in native Fragment and Support-v4 packages is not the same

 The Scene framework tries to solve these problems of the Activity and Fragment mentioned above.

-Provides a simple, reliable, and extensible API for a lightweight navigation and page segmentation solution
+Provides a simple, reliable, and extensible API for a lightweight navigation and page segmentation solution.

 At the same time, we provide a series of migration solutions to help developers gradually migrate from Activity and Fragment to Scene.